UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson07/async.rst.txt

 -----------

 Most asnyc programming has an event loop at its core.
-While you will most likely use an event loop provided by a library like asnycio, writing a simple one can really help you understand what async is all about.
+While you will most likely use an event loop provided by a library like asyncio, writing a simple one can really help you understand what async is all about.